Notice of Privacy Practices

 • You can ask us to correct health information about you that you think is incorrect or incomplete.
 Ask us how to do this.

-• We may say “no” to your request, but we’ll tell you why in writing within
+• We may say “no” to your request, but we’ll tell you why, in writing, within 60 days.

 • You can ask us to contact you in a specific way (for example, home or office phone) or to send mail to a different address; we will say “yes” to all reasonable requests.